mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

                 fmt.Println("Average score is ", average)
             }

 9. ## Short Declaration Operator(:=)

+    Short Variable Declaration Operator(:=) in Golang is used to create the variables having a proper name and initial value.
+The main purpose of using this operator to declare and initialize the local variables inside the functions and to narrowing the scope of the variables.
+The type of the variable is determined by the type of the expression.

+        Syntax:
+            variable_name := expression/value

+            package main

+            import (
+	            "fmt"
+	            "reflect"
+            )

+            func main() {
+                fmt.Println("Demo: Short declaration operator...")

+                a := 10

+                fmt.Println("Type of a is ", reflect.TypeOf(a))

+                fmt.Println("Value of a is ", a)

+                // we are declaring to variable here

+                x, y := 100, "Welcome to go training!!!"

+                fmt.Println("Type of x is ", reflect.TypeOf(x))
+                fmt.Println("value of x is ", x)

+                fmt.Println("Type of y is ", reflect.TypeOf(y))
+                fmt.Println("Value of y is ", y)

+                // previously delcared x will be initialised here.. x, z := 100, 5.5

+                fmt.Println("Type of z is ", reflect.TypeOf(z))

+                fmt.Println("Value of z is ", z)

+            }

+    Using short delcaration operator we can not define global variables, It can be used to define local variable inside a function and block (if, for, switch, select, etc)

 10. ## var keyword vs short declaration operator
 11. ## Decision Making Statements
 12. ## Loops in Golang